29. Some Unpleasant Monetarist Arithmetic#

 starting from

-(27.8)#\[ p_T = \frac{m_0}{\gamma_1 - \overline g - \gamma_2 R_u^{-1}} = \gamma_1^{-1} m_0 \left\{\frac{1}{R_u-\lambda} \right\} \]
+(29.8)#\[ p_T = \frac{m_0}{\gamma_1 - \overline g - \gamma_2 R_u^{-1}} = \gamma_1^{-1} m_0 \left\{\frac{1}{R_u-\lambda} \right\} \]

-27.7.
+29.7.
 Algorithm (pseudo code)#

-Now let’s describe a computational algorithm in more detail in the form of a description that constitutes ‘‘pseudo code’’ because it approaches a set of instructions we could provide to a Python coder.
+Now let’s describe a computational algorithm in more detail in the form of a description that constitutes pseudo code because it approaches a set of instructions we could provide to a Python coder.

 To compute an equilibrium, we deploy the following algorithm.

-Given parameters include \(g, \check m_0, \check B_{-1}, \widetilde R >1, T \)
+Given parameters include \(g, \check m_0, \check B_{-1}, \widetilde R >1, T \).

-We define a mapping from \(p_0\) to \(p_0\) as follows.
+We define a mapping from \(p_0\) to \(\widehat p_0\) as follows.

 • Set \(m_0\) and then compute \(B_{-1}\) to satisfy the constraint on time \(0\) open market operations